-This suicidal charge, the final nail in the coffin of a method of warfare that had existed for thousands of years, took place just outside the village of Krojanty in Poland during the German invasion of September 1939.
-The brave but quixotic Polish cavalrymen were, unfortunately, slaughtered to a man, and that was it: the final death of the traditional cavalryman.
+This charge, the final nail in the coffin for a method of warfare that existed for thousands of years, took place just outside Krojanty, Poland during the German invasion in September 1939.
+The brave, yet quixotic Polish cavalrymen were wiped out, and that was it: the final death of the traditional cavalryman… Or was it?

-The description of Polish cavalrymen attacking German tanks with swords and lances was an invention of the Nazi propaganda machine, and it is perhaps one of the most effectively enduring pieces of misinformation that the Nazis ever spread, considering how widely-believed it is today in 2019, some eighty years later.
+This incident, described in detail even in revered works about WWII, didn’t actually happen – at least in the manner in which it’s described.
+The description of a Polish cavalry charge against German tanks was an invention of the German propaganda machine, and it’s perhaps one of the most enduring pieces of misinformation the government ever spread, considering how widely-believed it is today.

-Perhaps what made this particular piece of propaganda so hard to completely quash was the fact that it was at least partially based on what really did happen near the village of Krojanty on September 1, 1939 – the first day of the German invasion of Poland.
-That evening a regiment of Polish cavalry came across a German Wehrmacht infantry unit making camp in a clearing in the forest outside Krojanty.
+Perhaps what made this particular piece of propaganda so hard to quash is the fact it’s partially based on what really happened near Krojanty on September 1, 1939 – the first day of the German invasion of Poland.
+That evening, a regiment of Polish cavalry came across a German infantry unit setting up camp in the forest just outside the village.

-The Polish horsemen, totally exposed in the clearing, tried to gallop away, but swathes of them were cut down by machine gun fire before they could escape.
-Over a third of them fell to German machine gun fire from the armored cars, which were likely Leichter Panzerspähwagens or Schwerer Panzerspähwagens.
+The cavalrymen, however, had little time to rejoice in their victory, as German armored cars suddenly appeared and began pouring machine gun fire into their ranks.
+Totally exposed in the clearing, they tried to gallop away, but were cut down before they could escape.
+Over a third of them fell to German machine gun fire from likely Leichter Panzerspähwagens or Schwerer Panzerspähwagens.

-They brought some German war correspondents and Italian journalists to the battlefield, showed them the corpses of the Polish cavalrymen and horses, and spun a tall tale about how the foolhardy Poles had charged a Panzer tank division – and how they had, in their reckless stubbornness to cling to obsolete traditions, been wiped out by the superior technological might of the German war machine.
+They brought German war correspondents and Italian journalists to the battlefield and showed them the carnage.
+They then spun a tall tale about how the foolhardy Poles had charged a Panzerdivision and, in their reckless stubbornness to cling onto obsolete traditions, had been wiped out by Germany’s superior technological might.

-The fabricated story was an instant hit: all across the world, people were soon talking about the hopelessly brave but suicidally foolish Polish cavalrymen who had tried to charge a German tank division while mounted on horseback and armed only with lances and swords.
+The fabricated story was an instant hit.
+All across the world, people were soon talking about the hopelessly brave, yet foolish Polish cavalrymen who had tried to charge a German tank division while mounted on horseback.

 It may seem like a relatively harmless piece of propaganda, but the fact is that it has, for decades, caricatured the Polish cavalrymen who fought with tremendous grit, courage and determination in many other battles.
-It detracts from the overall contribution Poland made – which was of incredible significance – to the Second World War and the fight against Nazi Germany.
+It also detracts from the overall contribution Poland made to the Second World War and the Allied fight against the Axis powers.